Buying Computers In Bulk For School (All-in-One Guide)

 Schools use all types of computers based on their needs.
 They use desktop computers, laptops, Chromebooks, and iPads in schools.

-It totally depends on what you want to do on the computer.
-If it’s a computer lab, desktops are good; if it’s a classroom, then Chromebooks and iPads are the better choices.
+It depends on what you want to do on the computer.
+If it’s a computer lab, desktops are good; if it’s a classroom, then Chromebooks and iPads are better choices.